maurom88/git_practice/README.md

 ![Clone url](./img/003.png)

-In your computer, open a command prompt and go to the folder where you want to save your local repository (Desktop in the example).
+On your computer, open a command prompt and navigate to the folder where you want to save your local repository (using the `cd` command).
 Use `git clone` followed by the url you copied before, to clone the remote repository on your computer.

 ![Git clone](./img/004.png)

 At this point, you will have a folder with the same name as your repository.
 Use `cd <folder_name>` to get inside your folder.
+For example: `cd myRepository`.

 ![cd folder](./img/006.png)

 ## Section 2: Apply changes locally